-The requirement for 100% observer coverage on purse seine vessels has been temporarily suspended until 15th February 2021 due to COVID-19 restrictions.
-Arrangements to allow for the recommencement of observer coverage are currently under consideration with the intention to begin placing observers as soon as practical and safe after that date.

-FSMA vessel operators will be provided with the full details of arrangements for the resumption of observer requirements onboard purse seine vessels when information has been released.
+The requirement for 100% observer coverage on purse seine vessels has been temporarily suspended due to COVID-19 restrictions.
+Arrangements to allow for the recommencement of observer coverage are currently under consideration with the intention to begin placing observers as soon as practical and safe.
+A date for recommencement has not yet been agreed, however FSMA vessel operators will be provided with the full details of arrangements for the resumption of observer requirements onboard purse seine vessels when information has been released.